 There are plenty of other lodging options less than a mile from Scarritt Bennett, including all the usual chains (Kimpton Aertson, Marriott Courtyard, Loews Vanderbilt, Hilton Garden Inn, Homewood Suites, Best Western, Comfort Inn, etc.) as well as Airbnb-style rentals.
 We’ve arranged for group rates at two of them:

 Hampton Inn West End/Vanderbilt is the closest non-boutique hotel to Scarritt Bennett, so we’ve reserved a block of 40 rooms here at a group rate of $179 per night (plus taxes, etc.); click here to reserve at this group rate.
-BUT PLEASE NOTE: This discount is only guaranteed through June 16.
-If we haven’t filled 80% of the rooms, we will cancel the group rate contract to avoid paying a hefty attrition fee.
-Rooms already booked will of course be guaranteed at the $179 rate.
+BUT PLEASE NOTE: This discount is only guaranteed through July 20.

 Mint House is an Airbnb-like company with three locations in Nashville, including this one across 18th Avenue South from Scarritt Bennett.
 Known for its emphasis on traveling professionals, Mint House properties feature fully equipped kitchens and stylish furnishings.
 Mint House Music Row, which offers one (small) parking space per reservation, is in a new building with 35 units.
 We’ve reserved 10 one-bedroom suites at a rate of $255 per night (plus taxes, etc.).
 This rate is guaranteed until Sept.
 28.

 Click here to register.
-The early-bird rate (good through September 6) is $199; regular rate is $229 September 7-October 19.
-Please note that registrations must be made online (no walk-in reservations allowed).
+The early-bird rate (good through September 6, Labor Day) is $199; the regular rate (September 7-October 19) is $229.
+Please note that registrations must be made online (sorry, no walk-ins).
 Space is limited to 150 registrants, so don’t delay!

 If you have questions or special needs, please call or text Marge Davis at Scenic Tennessee at (615) 294-2651 or by email at firstname.lastname@example.org.